ralphxiaoz/NewsGenie/readme.md

-# RSS News Feed Application
+# News Genie

-A simple RSS news feed application that allows users to search for news by keywords and analyze them with Claude.
+A modern RSS feed reader application that allows users to manage multiple news sources, filter content by keywords, and analyze articles with Claude AI.

 ## Features

+- **Feed Management**: Add, remove, and describe RSS feeds for easy identification
+- **Content Filtering**: Filter stories by source and keywords
-- Search news feeds by keywords
+- **Search Capability**: Search through all articles by keywords
-- Display top 10 relevant news articles
+- **Responsive UI**: Clean, mobile-friendly interface with modern styling
+- **Story Preview**: View article previews with source and publication date
+- **Infinite Scroll**: Automatically load more content as you scroll
+- **Feed Selection**: Choose which feeds to display with persistent preferences
-- Analyze articles with Claude AI
+- **Article Analysis**: Analyze article content with Claude AI
-- Responsive design for mobile and desktop

 ## Requirements